 HRConnect is an administrative dataset which, because it already exists, does not incur additional cost for data collection nor does it impose any burden on respondents.

-Cost of production of this bulletin is approximately £24,000 (at 22/23 daily rates).
+Cost of production of this report is approximately £17,000 (at 23/24 daily rates).

-12. Confidentiality, Transparency and Security - the procedures and policy used to ensure sound confidentiality, security and transparent practices.
+Confidentiality, Transparency and Security - the procedures and policy used to ensure sound confidentiality, security and transparent practices.